fpereiracalvo/fjv-modules/README.md

 * Input: it mark the module as an input.
 The module and options will be run in first place before the rest of modules encountered.
 * Output: it mark the module as an output The module and options will be run in last place.
 * ControlTaker: it mark the module as control taker.
-This module return immediately a result.
+The application return immediately a result if it module is present in the command-line.
 * RequireArgument: it mark the module to take aditional input argument.
 Run the method byte[] Load(byte[] input, byte[] moduleArgument, string[] args, int index). passing the content bytes to moduleArgument.
 * Unique: it mark the module to doesn't attach more than one time.
 The module factory will throw an Exception if occur.